-Something I often hear people say about worry and anxiety is “It’s ok because most of the stuff I worry about will probably never happen”.
+Something I often hear people say about anxiety and life situations is “It’s ok because most of the stuff I worry about will probably never happen”.

 It’s fair to say that most of what we catastrophise about may never happen and some of what we don’t think about will happen.
 But true resilience doesn’t mean putting a positive spin on things.
 It’s not about wishful thinking.

 True resilience is knowing that if something goes wrong or if truly difficult situations arise, it does not have the power to dictate how you feel and how you behave.
 Realising this, we feel less ‘controlled’ by circumstance and our minds become less burdened by anxious thinking about the past or future and instead we find ourselves living in the present moment, with the clarity and perspective to think clearly and make better decisions.